-HB 1212 (Jetton et al./Kolkhorst) relates to verification of excused absences from public school for the purpose of observing religious holy days.
+HB 1212 (Jetton et al./Kolkhorst et al.) relates to the verification of excused absences from public schools to observe religious holy days.
 This positively impacts schools by recognizing and respecting the religious freedom of students and their families.
-By eliminating the requirement for documentation from religious leaders, it simplifies the process for excusing absences related to religious observances.
+Eliminating the requirement for documentation from religious leaders simplifies the process of excusing absences related to religious observances.
 This promotes inclusivity and ensures that students can freely observe their religious holy days without unnecessary bureaucratic hurdles.

 Many times, truancy issues are more complicated than a child skipping school.
 There can be many family and social issues that are affecting a child's attendance.
-Punishing a family with fines and possible jail time only exasperates the situation.
-HB 3917 (Buckley/Middleton) allows for a complaint filed against a parent for noncompliance with Texas' truancy laws to be dismissed if the parent agrees to complete counseling, training, or another program as designated by the district.
+Punishing a family with fines and possible jail time only exacerbates the situation.
+HB 3917 (Buckley/Middleton) allows for a complaint filed against a parent for noncompliance with Texas truancy laws to be dismissed if the parent agrees to complete counseling, training, or another program as designated by the district.
 The bill also requires courts to dismiss charges against parents if they fulfill the terms of the agreement and allows for an extension of the timeframe if agreed upon by the district.
 This bill provides schools with a framework for addressing nonattendance issues and involving parents in the resolution process.
 Schools can now work collaboratively with parents and provide support that can help identify and resolve problems contributing to their child's unexcused absences, aiming to improve attendance rates and create a more positive educational environment for students.